ReynaldoBelfortUPRM/music-socialnet-repo/docs/Requiremens Definition Document.md

 >> Available: Product or offer that is yet to be sold.

+>> Chord progression: A series of music chords that are played one after the other repeatedly.

 >> Administrative Requirement Rules: Set of rules set specifically for Administrators.

 >> **1.3.2 Abbreviations**